rolling-scopes-school/tasks/stage1/modules/git/README.md

 ## Practice

-1. Pass the test "Git Test [RU]" in the RS APP > Auto Test
+1. Pass the test "[St1] Git test" in the RS APP > Auto Test
 2. Use [an interactive tool](https://learngitbranching.js.org) to practice Git

 ## Additional sources